barecasco/starleaf/README.md

 ## Quickstart
+The task to classify and count are merged into single file, classify_count_movie.ipynb.

-The notebook predict.ipynb will take a truncated movie file (of drone.mov) from test_data folder and generate two things:
+The notebook will take a truncated movie file (of drone.mov) from test_data folder and generate two things:

 - A movie called result.avi contained bounding round and the count of trees for each frame.
 - A csv consisting of the counted trees is stored in count_history.csv is generated.

 ## The Model